 Having Sjogren’s syndrome can increase your risk of developing DES, as this condition is often associated with dry eyes, dry mouth, and arthritis.
 People who live in dry, windy, and dusty climates with low humidity levels often suffer from DES due to the lack of moisture in the air.

-Also, DES can occur as a side effect of common medications such as antidepressants, antihistamines, birth control pills, Parkinson’s disease medications, and certain blood pressure medicines.
-However, since these medications are necessary for a patient’s good health, the condition is often just tolerated or treated with artificial tears.
+DES is also a common side effect of medications like antidepressants, antihistamines, birth control pills, Parkinson’s disease medications, and certain blood pressure medicines.
+Since these medications are necessary to maintain a patient’s health, DES is often treated with artificial tears.

 Dry Eye Treatment Options